enesbkoca/catch-my-train/README.md

 Let the magic of seamless coordination make your next get-together a breeze!

 Try it out here: [Catch the Train Demo](https://catch-my-train.vercel.app/)

+# To-do

+- [ ] Add homepage that you can use to start planning your first journey
+- [ ] Add planner page to plan journeys
+- [ ] Add journey page to display created journey
+- [ ] Add mock result to compute journey
+- [ ] Add logic to call NS API to compute best journey